Urgent and Unscheduled Care is now assessed in the same way as the other clinical experience groups.

 Use the Health Education East of England (HEEoE) GP School “Urgent and Unscheduled Care Session Record” which can be downloaded from https://heeoe.hee.nhs.uk/general_practice/gp-trainees/urgent-and-unscheduled-care.
 The completed form should be signed by the clinical supervisor and then discussed and signed by the educational supervisor or clinical supervisor if the educational supervisor is in a different practice.
 You are strongly recommended to upload this onto the e-portfolio as it will provide evidence for your educational supervisor as to how you are progressing.
 Additionally, it is vital to document relevant cases seen when working in urgent and unscheduled care that reflect the required capabilities.

 Developing capability is a continuous process throughout the three years of GP training and there will need to be evidence of progression at each annual review of competence progression (ARCP) panel.
 Capability may be evidenced from a variety of sources.
-Previously trainees were expected to undertake 108 hours in traditional out of hours settings.
-This was revised in 2019 to 72 hours as this was thought to be a reasonable level at which trainees were likely to gain the relevant capability.

 National guidance now is that trainees must gain experience of managing patients presenting with urgent and unscheduled healthcare needs, which is an important feature of both 'in-hours' and 'out-of-hours' GP care.
 Because there are particular features of unscheduled care that require a specific educational focus, such as the increased risk of working in isolation, the 'high-stakes' nature of clinical decisions, the relative lack of supporting services and the frequent need to promote self-care, it is important that trainees spend sufficient time in out of hours.
 Trainees may also attend sessions within urgent care treatment centres and walk-in centres provided that the site is HEEoE approved, there is access to an approved HEEoE supervisor, sessions are undertaken outside of the normal practice working hours and that the trainee is not seeing their own patients with access to the complete medical record.